paul-distefano/graphrag-toolkit/docs/graph-model.md

 Statements are grouped beneath topics (see below).
 Within a particular topic, statements are also joined in a linked list via `PREVIOUS` relationships, making it easy to retrieve previous (and subsequent) statements belonging to the same underlying source.

-Statements act as the primary unit of context for question-answering.
+Statements act as the primary unit of context for question answering.
 They are connected transitively to other statements via both facts and topics.

 Statements can, optionally, be embedded, and so can act as higher-level entry points in the graph based on a vector search.
 The vector-guided retriever uses statement embeddings to guide its search strategies.
 Statement embeddings also allow statements to be used in a 'baseline RAG' manner to retrieve relatively small pieces of context for answering simple questions.